 All states have two types of DUI charges: "per se" charges and charges based on actual impairment.
 Proving a per se charge involves showing the driver had a blood alcohol concentration (BAC) of .08% or more or a certain amount of drugs in his or her system.
 (So, defending against a per se charge often involves disputing the accuracy of a blood- or breath-test.)
 With impairment DUIs, on the other hand, the prosecution focuses on the actual effects that the drugs or alcohol had on the driver.

 State laws differ on the level of impairment prosecutors must show to get a DUI conviction.
-In some states the required showing is minimal: The prosecution just needs to prove that drugs or alcohol had some effect on the driver.
-In other states, the substances ingested must have had a “substantial” effect or rendered the driver “incapable” of driving safely.
-But regardless of the impairment standard, the prosecution generally must link the driver’s condition to drugs or alcohol.
+In some states, like in Maine, the required showing is minimal: The prosecution just needs to prove that drugs or alcohol had some effect on the driver.
+In other states, such as California, the substances ingested must have had a "substantial" effect or rendered the driver "incapable" of driving safely.
+But regardless of the impairment standard, the prosecution generally must link the driver's condition to drugs or alcohol.

 It can be tricky to convince a jury that you weren't impaired enough to meet the legal standard for a DUI—especially in states that just require proof of "some" effect.
 Evidence of impairment often comes from the arresting officer's observations.
 For example, the officer might testify that you: